 Julie Krzykwa, MS 2017, PhD 2020

-My name is Julie Krzykwa and I am working on my M.S. in Biology in the Jeffries Lab.
-I originally hail from Milford, CT, but have spent the last seven years living in Florida.
-I received my B.A. in Biology from New College of Florida in 2012, and spent three years working for the Environmental Protection Agency before coming to TCU.
+My name is Julie Krzykwa and I am working on my PhD in Biology in the Jeffries Lab.
+I originally hail from Milford, CT, but spent seven years living in Florida before coming to TCU.
+I received my B.A. in Biology from New College of Florida in 2012, and spent three years working for the Environmental Protection Agency before coming to TCU to pursue my MS degree.
 My time at the EPA introduced me to environmental toxicology research through projects such as “Aquatic Species Toxicity Translators: Amphibian exposures to Bifenthrin” and “Developmental Toxicity of Louisiana Crude Oiled Sediment to Zebrafish”.
 These projects led me to become interested in helping develop more humane methods for aquatic toxicology testing.
-My thesis research is part of the Animal Alternatives Project, looking at the fathead minnow fish embryo toxicity test as a replacement for current testing procedures and at the use of sub lethal endpoints, such as growth related gene expression and developmental abnormalities, to improve the sensitivity of the fish embryo toxicity test.
+My thesis and dissertation research is part of the Animal Alternatives Project, looking at the fathead minnow fish embryo toxicity test as a replacement for current testing procedures and at the use of sub lethal endpoints, such as growth related gene expression and developmental abnormalities, to improve the sensitivity of the fish embryo toxicity test.
 When not in the lab, I am usually baking, creating something, or attending live music somewhere in DFW.
 When I lived closer to the ocean I spent as much time as possible SCUBA diving or just hanging out at the beach.

 My name is Leah and I completed my Master's degree in the Jeffries lab in August 2015.
 I have been involved in research since my sophomore year at Miami (Ohio) University, where I was also a varsity swimmer.
 During my time as a M.S. student at TCU, my research focused on how emerging contaminants can have different effects in adult and early life stage organisms.
 This research served as the basis of my thesis "Timing is Everything: Exploring the Differential Reproductive Effects of PBDE-47 on Adult and Early Life Stage Fathead Minnows".
 I am currently attending the University of North Texas to pursue a PhD in Biology, but am co-advised by Dr. Barney Venables (UNT) and Dr. Jeffries and much of my dissertation research, which focuses on the effects of early life stage thyroid disruption on immune system development, will be conducted in the Jeffries lab.
 Ultimately, I hope to pursue a career in academia.
 When not in the lab, I enjoy being outdoors, particularly if it involves the water.
 If I can get away long enough, I also like to travel and scuba dive if I get the chance!